-Check fifth wheel (lower).
+- Fifth wheel (lower).

-- Securely mounted to frame. - No missing or damaged parts. - Enough grease. - No visible space between upper and lower fifth wheel. - Locking jaws around the shank, not the head of kingpin.
-See Figure 6.8. - Release arm properly seated and safety latch/lock engaged.
+- " Securely mounted to the frame.

+- " No missing or damaged parts.

+- " Enough grease.

+- " No visible space between the upper and lower fifth wheel.

+- " Locking jaws are around the shank, not the head of the kingpin.
+See Figure 6-7.

+- " Release arm is properly seated and the safety latch/lock engaged.

-Check fifth wheel (upper).
+- Fifth wheel (upper).

-- Glide plate securely mounted to trailer frame. - Kingpin not damaged.
+- " Guide plate is securely mounted to the trailer frame; not bent, cracked or broken.

+- " Kingpin is not damaged.

-Air and electric lines to trailer.
+- · Air and electric lines to the trailer.

-Electrical cord firmly plugged in and secured.
+- " Electrical cord is firmly plugged in and secured.

-- Air lines properly connected to glad hands, no air leaks, properly secured with enough slack for turns. - All lines free from damage.
+- " Air lines are properly connected to the glad hands, no air leaks, properly secured with enough slack for turns.

+- " All lines are free from damage.

-Sliding fifth wheel.
+- · Sliding fifth wheel.

-- Slide not damaged or parts missing.
+- " Slide is not damaged; has no parts missing.

-- Properly greased.
+- " Properly greased.

-- All locking pins present and locked in place.
+- " All locking pins are present and locked in place.

-- If air powered--no air leaks.
+- " If air powered-there are no air leaks.

-- Check that fifth wheel is not so far forward that tractor frame will hit landing gear, or the cab hit the trailer, during turns.
+- " Check that the fifth wheel is not so far forward the tractor frame will hit the landing gear, or the cab will hit the trailer, during turns.